vuejs/vue-test-utils/docs/en/guides/common-tips.md

 })
 ```

+**Note some plugins, like Vue Router, add read-only properties to the global Vue constructor.
+This makes it impossible to reinstall the plugin on a localVue constructor, or add mocks for these properties**

 ## Mocking Injections

 Another strategy for injected props is simply mocking them.
 You can do that with the `mocks` option: